Sleeping 9-year-old shot in the head during drive-by shooting, Georgia cops say

 He was pronounced dead at the scene, police said.

-“The Albany Police Department is saddened by the tragic loss this city experienced last night,” officials said in a statement Monday on Facebook.
+“The Albany Police Department is saddened by the tragic loss this city experienced last night,” officials wrote Monday on Facebook.
 “Our thoughts and prayers go out to the family.”

-Authorities have since identified the boy as Nigel Brown, 9.
-It’s unclear if police have leads on a possible suspect.

 The shooting sent shock waves through the community, amplifying calls for a stop to the violence.